OpenAnswers/top4j/README.md

 -C : Enable thread usage cache

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Switch to enable thread usage cache (enabled by default).
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The thread usage cache is a performance enhancement used to store the top thread IDs by usage (CPU and blocked time) so that only the threads with a history of high CPU usage or thread contention are updated on each thread usage update.
+The thread usage cache is a performance enhancement used to store the top thread IDs by usage (CPU and blocked time) so that only the threads with a history of high CPU usage or thread contention are updated on each thread usage update.
 The thread usage cache is updated periodically according to the thread cache time-to-live setting.

 -D : Disable thread usage cache

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Switch to disable thread usage cache (enabled by default).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Switch to disable thread usage cache (which is enabled by default).

 -S : Thread usage cache size as: -S size